evie-lau/Unifi-gateway-wpa-supplicant/README.md

 ## Troubleshooting

-Some errors I ran into...
+Some problems I ran into...

 <a id="fopen"></a>
 <details>